PushingPolygons/moonchomper-RosemaryKoshy/README.md

 Credit to Kyle Rhône for the basis of this game.
 I've used both his code and his lectues.
 Credit to Matt L. for the ideas of varying the attributes of enemies and having R-click do something.

+Exported project is in directory `code`.
+Only Linux and Windows are tested.
+Windows may be buggy.
+Both depend on `moonchomper.pck`, the data of the game.
 * To run on x86-64 GNU/Linux/X11 with Linux version >= 2.6.24, run `moonchomper.x86_64`
 * To run on x86-64 Mac OSX version >= 10.12, unzip `moonchomper.zip` and run `moonchomper.app`
 * To run on x86-64 MS Windows Desktop, run `moonchomper.exe`